PhantomInsights/summarizer/README.md

 This project uses the following Python libraries

-* `nltk`
+* `NLTK` : Used to tokenize the article into sentences.
-* `PRAW`
+* `PRAW` : Makes the use of the Reddit API very easy.
-* `Requests`
+* `Requests` : To perform HTTP `get` requests to the articles urls.
-* `BeautifulSoup`
+* `BeautifulSoup` : USed for extracting the article text.
-* `tldextract`
+* `tldextract` : Used to extract the domain from an url.

-After installing the `nltk` library you must run the following command to install the tokenizers.
+After installing the `NLTK` library you must run the following command to install the tokenizers.

 `import nltk; nltk.download("punkt")`

 ## Reddit Bot

 The bot is simple in nature, it uses the `PRAW` library which is very straightforward to use.
-The bot polls a subreddit every 15 mins to get its latest posts.
+The bot polls a subreddit every 10 minutes to get its latest posts.

 It first detects if the post hasn't already been processed and then checks if the post url is in the whitelist.
 This whitelist is currently curated by myself.